Doctor of Nursing Practice

 This post-master’s program is available to:

-The program is offered in a hybrid format.
-This means that there is a blend of intensive face to face, distance and/or asynchronous learning modalities that are determined based on the course/content/semester.
-The student can complete the program in two years of full time (two courses per semester) study.
-Part time options are also available.
+This hybrid program is a blend of intensive face to face, intensive synchronous, and/or asynchronous learning modalities that are determined based on the course/content/semester.
+Students can complete the program in two years of study.

 The University of Akron has a long tradition of being home to one of Ohio’s top ranked programs of nursing.
 One of the particular strengths of our DNP program is that the courses at The University of Akron are taught by a complimentary blend of DNP and PhD prepared faculty, thus offering the student exposure to the best of both clinical/professional and academic/research scholarship.